 Why is the company called Lazy Bear?

 One of our founders - Dani- was born and raised in the eje cafetero, one of the main coffee-growing regions in Colombia.
 Sloths love the bamboo-filled forests near coffee farms in that region and make regular appearances if you pay close attention.
 In spanish, the name for a sloth is 'oso perezoso', which literally translates to lazy bear, one of the cutest translations between the two languages and cultures we love.
 That's how our little lazy bear was born!
-We also think sloths simple lifestyles mirror our crafting philosophy: do more with less.
+We also think the simple lifestyle of sloths mirror our crafting philosophy: do more with less.